10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Key Ideas:

-• A dubious gambit, but loaded with tricks and tactical traps.
+A dodgy gambit, perhaps, but full of tricks and tactical traps.

 Why You Should Know It: